 If you’ve suffered a serious injury because of another party’s negligence, recklessness, or intentional act, you can file a personal injury lawsuit.
-This entitles you to receive compensation and other damages relating from your injuries.
-While every case is unique, the process of filing a lawsuit adheres to strict steps, the first of which begins with hiring a skilled and experienced attorney.
+This entitles you to receive compensation and other damages relating to your injuries, but the process and the laws governing this can be confusing.

 Your lawyer matters.
 Ask the attorney about their level of expertise in handling cases such as yours.
 Be wary of anyone who makes promises about how much money you might receive in a lawsuit– without a detailed case evaluation.
 Also, choose someone who makes you feel comfortable.

 Furthermore, keep in mind that personal injury attorneys work on a contingency basis.
 They will receive a portion of the total settlement, usually between 30 and 40 percent.
 Generally, clients do not pay any fees out of pocket until a settlement or verdict is reached and the monies are paid.